chuckyang123/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 Student with the given NUSNET ID does not exist

     * 2a1.
-Homework Tracker displays an error: `Student not found`.
+Homework Tracker displays an error message.

       Use case ends.
 * 3a.
 Homework ID already exists for this student

   * 3a1.
-Homework Tracker displays an error: `Assignment ID already exists`.
+Homework Tracker displays an error message.

     Use case ends.
 * 3b.
 Homework ID is invalid (not between 1–3)

   * 3b1.
-Homework Tracker displays an error: `Assignment ID must be between 1 and 3`.
+Homework Tracker displays an error message.

     Use case ends.